 - ½ Inch Drive Click Torque Wrench

-It’s hard to immediately identify which of the above components are responsible for the ticking sound since it’s usually only audible while driving and turning at low speeds.
+It’s hard to immediately identify which of the above components is responsible for the ticking sound since it’s usually only audible while driving and turning at low speeds.
 Your best option is to systematically work your way through each of the above-mentioned components to inspect for obvious wear, looseness, and lack of lubrication.
 The most common causes of clicking when turning on Wranglers are bad ball joints, loose cotter pins, and cotter nuts not torqued to factory specification.